ponceoscarj/Overdiagnosis/Overdiagnosis.md

 # Supplementary Figures

-**The information from the supplementarygraphs were used to generate Figure 1 and Figure 2**
+**The information from the following supplementary graphs was used to generate Figure 1 and Figure 2**

 ## Suppl.
 Figures using Freeman-Tukey (FT) analysis